79 results found

 BACKGROUND: A delayed asthma reaction occurring several hours after exposure is difficult to diagnose.
 AIMS: To confirm a delayed asthma reaction in five workers following epoxy exposure.
 CASE REPORT: Working conditions with exposure to epoxy encountered at the workplace were reproduced in a challenge chamber.
 Specific inhalation challenge (SIC) with epoxy was compared to a control challenge.
 All five cases had delayed a asthma response 6-15 h after epoxy exposure.
 CONCLUSIONS: Our study confirms that SIC is a useful tool in diagnosing delayed asthma response.

-Wiggans R, Sumner J, Robinson E, et al., 2019, Respiratory symptoms, airway inflammation and lung function in workers at risk of occupational asthma, European-Respiratory-Society (ERS) International Congress, Publisher: EUROPEAN RESPIRATORY SOC JOURNALS LTD, ISSN: 0903-1936
+Wiggans R, Sumner J, Robinson E, et al., 2019, Respiratory symptoms, airway inflammation and lung function in workers at risk of occupational asthma, International Congress of the European-Respiratory-Society (ERS), Publisher: EUROPEAN RESPIRATORY SOC JOURNALS LTD, ISSN: 0903-1936

 Hull JH, Walsted ES, Feary J, et al., 2019, Continuous laryngoscopy during provocation in the assessment of inducible laryngeal obstruction, Laryngoscope, Vol: 129, Pages: 1863-1866, ISSN: 0023-852X

 Brittain HK, Feary J, Rosenthal M, et al., 2019, Biallelic human ITCH variants causing a multisystem disease with dysmorphic features: A second report, AMERICAN JOURNAL OF MEDICAL GENETICS PART A, Vol: 179, Pages: 1346-1350, ISSN: 1552-4825